Bergen Street station (IND Culver Line): Tracks and platforms

 A study on implementing an F express variant on the Culver Line found that reopening Bergen Street's lower level for express trains had potential benefits, including relieving passenger congestion along the heavily used northern section of the line, but that the costs of reopening the lower level outweighed the benefits.
 When the station was used for express service, passengers would wait on the staircases to see which level the next Manhattan-bound train would arrive at.
-This currently occurs at the Delancey Street/Essex Street station where passengers wait to see whether a northbound F arrives on the lower level, or whether a northbound M arrives on the upper level, since both services operate local along the Sixth Avenue Line north of that point.
+In the early 2010s, this occurred at the Delancey Street/Essex Street station where passengers wait to see whether a northbound F train arrives on the lower level, or whether a northbound M train arrives on the upper level, since both services operate local along the Sixth Avenue Line north of that point.
 Repairs to restore the lower level to operating conditions, as well as required upgrades to make the station ADA-accessible, are estimated to cost over $75 million.
-The signals near the station, damaged during the Bergen Street fire in 1999, would also have to be rebuilt to allow trains to stop at the station.
-Since restoring the lower level is prohibitively expensive, it is bypassed by F express trains, which resumed service in September 2019.
+As the MTA has deemed restoring the lower level to be prohibitively expensive, F express trains – which resumed service in September 2019 – bypass the station.

 At the north (Manhattan- and Queens-bound) end of the upper level, the Culver Line local tracks diverge, splitting into four tracks.
 The F train, using the outer pair of tracks, ramps down to the lower level, merges with the innermost, express tracks located on the lower level, and continues north to Jay Street–MetroTech.
 Meanwhile, the G train, using the inner pair of tracks, stays on the upper level before making a hard right turn east under Schermerhorn Street to Hoyt–Schermerhorn Streets.
 The lower level tracks can only be reached by trains running to or from Jay Street–MetroTech since they do not connect to the IND Crosstown Line.

 Both levels have a switch south of the platforms, allowing terminating trains to reverse direction.
 The switches were used when the station was the southern terminus of the line.